GUIDANCE NOTES FOR SICKNESS AND MEDICINES

 These medications will be kept in the First Aid room in a locked cabinet and will be made available to students as required.
 The date, time and dosage taken will be recorded by a suitably trained member of staff.

-The procedures for students who require an epipen or inhaler have not changed.
-Students should carry their own epipen or inhaler.
+Pupils should carry their own epipen or inhaler.
 All epipen and inhaler users are required to supply the school with two labelled spares which will be stored in Student Services at Waynflete and St Johns.
-Students will know where their spare device is stored in case of an emergency.
+Pupils will know where their spare device is stored in case of an emergency.
 It is not the School’s responsibility to check and inform parents about expiry dates.